KnowledgeBoat Logo

 Mouth

-Reason — In humans, the organs of the respiratory system include nose, pharynx, larynx, trachea, bronchi and the lungs.
-One should always breathe through the nose and not through the mouth.
+Reason — In humans, the organs of the respiratory system are the nose, pharynx, larynx, trachea, bronchi and lungs.
+The mouth belongs to the digestive system and is not a respiratory organ — air should normally enter through the nose, not the mouth.

 Answer